 Your gift will allow us to purchase training supplies needed to build our therapy dog program so we can serve as many patients as possible.

 Wags needs volunteers both with and without dogs!
 Please read the below descriptions, and fill out the form at the end of the page if you're interested in volunteering.

 Our volunteer assistants serve a vital role by ensuring the safety of all involved!
 They focus on the safety measures necessary for each visit and are there to help the handler if needed.
 The assistance of volunteer assistants allows handlers to focus 100 percent on their dogs to ensure a safe and effective visit.
 Of course, volunteer assistants also get plenty of time to interact with our furry friends, too!

-I have a dog that is not yet certified
+I have a dog that is not yet registered

-If your dog is not certified, you will need to get your dog to pass a certification test through Therapy Dogs International (typically offered in the spring and fall at Ann Gafke’s Teacher’s Pet or Columbia Canine Sports Center) or through the University of Missouri Veterinary Health Center PALS program (offered year round) before s/he can volunteer as a therapy dog.
+If your dog is not registered, your dog will need to pass a registration test through Pet Partners (Pet Partners Therapy Dogs & Other Therapy Animals), Therapy Dogs International or through the University of Missouri Veterinary Health Center PALS program before s/he can volunteer as a therapy dog.

 The test will include high-level obedience work as well as a behavioral evaluation.
-Formal obedience classes are not required prior to testing, but they are encouraged as it is often easier for handlers to train their dogs.
-In the meantime, you are welcome to volunteer as an assistant until your dog becomes certified!
+Formal dog training classes are not required prior to testing, but they are encouraged as it is often easier for handlers to train their dogs.
+In the meantime, you are welcome to volunteer as an assistant until your dog becomes registered!

 Great!
 Please fill out the form below.